Updated on 8/10/2021

 Existential therapy is based on the tenets of existential philosophy.
 Its roots go back to the 1800s and the teachings of two of the most prominent philosophers of that time, Søren Kierkegaard and Friedrich Nietzsche.
 Kierkegaard was most famous for the idea that to be human is to experience discontent, but that we are also born equipped with the personal wisdom to persevere despite that suffering.
-Nietzsche had a similar outlook, he popularized the idea of personal responsibility and free will, both of which are important concepts in existential therapy.
+Nietzsche had a similar outlook, he popularized the idea of personal responsibility and free will with this existential philosophy, both of which are important concepts in existential therapy.

 In the 1900s, philosophers like Martin Heidegger and Jean-Paul Sartre further explored and honed the concept of existentialism.
 By the 20th century, a group of therapists that focused on existentialism began to emerge.
 Otto Rank was one of the first existential psychologists, followed by existential therapists such as Paul Tillich and Rollo May.
-These therapists diligently studied the concepts of existential therapy and helped bring existential therapy into mainstream therapeutic models.
+These therapists diligently studied the concepts of existential theory and helped bring this existential approach into mainstream therapeutic models.

 What Are The Main Goals Of Existential Therapy?

-There are two main goals of existential therapy:
+There are two main goals of existential psychology:

 - Acknowledging and accepting of the fact that to be human means to struggle with anxiety and adversity.

 - Learning to make positive choices so that you can live a happy life despite these basic human limitations.